KrishBhavsar/PromptPay/README.md

 # PromptPay

-The first blockchain marketplace for AI prompts.
+A permissionless marketplace for AI prompts.
 Buy and sell high-quality prompts with instant payments.

 ## What is PromptPay?
 PromptPay connects prompt creators with users who want better AI results.
 Creators upload their best prompts and earn money when people buy them.
 Users get access to proven prompts that actually work.

 **The Problem:** Great prompt engineers share their work for free while users spend hours trying to recreate viral AI outputs.